Edison-Watch/open-edison/README.md

 ## Features ✨

-- 🛑 **Prevent Data Leaks** - Edison automatically blocks any data leaks, even if your AI gets jailbroken
+- 🛑 **Data leak blocker** - Edison automatically blocks any data leaks, even if your AI gets jailbroken
-- 👤 **Single-user MCP proxy** - No multi-user complexity, just a simple proxy for your MCP servers
+- 🕰️ **Deterministic execution** - Deterministic execution.
+Guaranteed data exfiltration blocker.
-- 🗂️ **JSON configuration** - Easy to configure and manage your MCP servers
+- 🗂️ **Easily configurable** - Easy to configure and manage your MCP servers
-- 🖥️ **Simple local frontend** - Track and monitor your MCP interactions, servers, and sessions.
-- 📊 **Session tracking** - Track and monitor your MCP interactions
+- 📊 **Visibility into agent interactions** - Track and monitor your agents and their interactions with connected software/data via MCP calls
 - 🔗 **Simple API** - REST API for managing MCP servers and proxying requests
 - 🐳 **Docker support** - Run in a container for easy deployment

+## About Edison.watch 🏢

+Edison helps you gain observability, control, and policy enforcement for all AI interactions with systems of records, existing company software and data.
+Prevent AI from causing data leakage, lightning-fast setup for cross-system governance.

 ## Quick Start 🚀